 47) Become a Landlord

 Do you have an extra room in your house?
 Two extra rooms?
-Why not rent them out from time to time to earn extra cash?
+Why not rent them out from time to time to earn extra cash with Airbnb?
 You can totally offset the cost of living by renting your unused space in your house.